Terrestrial LiDAR Technology: Helping Launch a New Era of Tech-infused Golf

 A Digital Twin with Sub-Centimeter Accuracy

 After completing ~560 scans of the greens, AeroVision’s team turned its focus to processing all of the scanned data, which produced 150GB of raw data.
 AeroVision used reference spheres placed strategically throughout the SoFi Center space that act as anchors on the scans.
 This allows the data to be linked together quickly during processing.
-They were able to transform the scans into fully realized digital copies of the SoFi Center’s greens within days.
+They were able to transform the scans into fully realized digital copies of the SoFi Center’s field of play within days.
 All 31 variations of elevation, slope, and undulation changes were captured with remarkable detail and precision, as expected, with no missed areas.
-Using the reference spheres, the final result was digital copies of the greens that achieved our target accuracy at ~5-6mm.
-This level of precision was a critical requirement for TGL as the greens needed to perform as modeled in the simulation environment.
+Using the reference spheres, the final result produced digital copies of the greens that achieved our target accuracy at ~5-6mm.
+This level of precision was a critical requirement for TGL as the greens needed to perform as modeled in the virtual environment.

 The digital twins of the greens were able to be delivered ahead of schedule.
-Now TGL’s engineering team had ample time to conduct a thorough validation and quality assurance check of the greens variations.
+Now TGL’s engineering team had ample time to conduct a thorough validation and quality assurance check of the greens’ variations.
 Any mismatch of the greens detected with the LiDAR data scans would have led to the discovery of issues with the gameplay accuracy.
 Fortunately, all scans confirmed that the surfaces were perfectly aligned and in the correct positions.

 AeroVision Delivers Confidence for TGL’s Inaugural Event